Toriahh/SQL-Queries--ProfStudentsCourse/README.md

 # SQL-Queries--ProfStudentsCourse

-#In exercise in SQL, where I practiced creating and managing relational databases, writing queries, and performing joins.
+#An exercise in SQL, where I practiced creating and managing relational databases, writing queries, and performing joins.
 The goal was to explore the interaction between three tables: Students, Professors, and Courses.

 #Overview